SaumonNet/proxmox-nixos/README.md

 Proxmox-NixOS has been tested on real hardware with most basic features of Proxmox (booting VMs, user management, etc), more involved setups (clusters, HA, etc) are still under development and testing.

+While we export other architectures for convenience of the user, we only support `x86_64-linux` for now;

 ## 🗃️ Cache

 Some Proxmox packages have a quite power intensive build process.
 We make a cache available to download directly the artifacts: